mtumilowicz/kubernetes-workshop/README.md

                 * not much difference
                     * rule of thumb: use the LoadBalancer service first
                 * some automation being done in LoadBalancer
-            * what the service controller does
-                1. gets the list of pods that matches the selector field
-                1. iterates over the pod list and notes down the IP address of the pod
-                1. creates an internal static IP address called the clusterIP
-                1. creates a new K8s resource called Endpoint which basically maps a single IP to multiple IPs
-                    * single IP here is the clusterIP, and the multiple IPs correspond to the pod IPs
-                    * one-to-one mapping between a Service and an Endpoint object
-                        * Endpoint Slices are a more scalable and efficient way to manage endpoints
-                            * introduced in Kubernetes 1.16
-                            * multiple smaller Endpoint Slice objects are created
-                                * each representing a portion of the endpoints
-                    * has an endpoints column that is a collection of IP:port pairs
-                    * pods get created/destroyed => responsibility of the service controller to update the endpoint resource
-                1. exposes a random port (ranging from 30000-32768) on the worker node
-        * problem: expose more than one application => multiple NodePort / LoadBalancer Services
+        * problem: exposing more than one application => multiple NodePort / LoadBalancer Services
-            * with each NodePort service you need to deal with the hassle of manually managing the IPs and ports
+            * NodePort => manually track the IPs and ports (random high port) for each service
-            * with each LoadBalancer service, you go on increasing your cloud bill
+            * LoadBalancer => Cloud providers (AWS, GCP, Azure) charge per load balancer
+                * do not need to manually track the ports because they are typically standardized (like HTTP on port 80
             * solution: Ingress
-        * addition: headless service
-            * indicated by the clusterIP: None
-            * no virtual cluster IP created to balance traffic
-            * querying the Service will return multiple A Records (Address Records)
-                * allows clients to directly address specific Pods
 * Ingress
     * rationale: layer-7 (L7) load balancer
+        * operates at the Application Layer
+            * protocol: HTTP, HTTPS, WebSockets
+            * routing and load balancing decisions based on application-level data
+                * example: HTTP headers, Hostnames, URL paths, Cookies
-        * Service Load Balancer
-            * is layer-4 (L4) load balancer
+        * Service Load Balancer is layer-4 (L4) load balancer
-                * balances requests at the network layer (e.g., TCP, UDP, SCTP)
-            * only able to direct toward one service
+            * protocol: TCP, UDP
+            * routing and load balancing decisions based on network layer information
+                * example: based on the destination IP and port, the load balancer determines the backend server to forward the traffic to
+    * use case: basic web traffic management, HTTP/HTTPS routing, and SSL termination
+        * complex microservice architectures: API Gateway
+            * example: Kong, Istio
+            * digression: Ingress Controllers (external clients) and API Gateways (microservices) often coexist
     * overview
         ![alt text](img/ingress/fan-out.png)
         * typical Kubernetes application has pods running inside a cluster and a network load balancer (NLB) outside